 Bounce Pair Races

 To play this game, only four players will be in the bounce house at one time.
-Pair them into partners and then have them each stand in opposite corners.
+Pair them with partners and then have them each stand in opposite corners.
 On the “Go!” signal they must bounce across the structure and switch places with their partners.
 The first team to reach opposite corners wins.
 Another four players then do the same.
-When everyone has had a turn, the winning teams play again until only team remains.
+When everyone has had a turn, the winning teams play again until only one team remains.

 04 of 06